jennyzeng/CourseScheduling/README.md

 - **week 3:** (Done) Collect courses information online by using web crawlers.

-- **Week 4, 5, 6:** (In progress) Modify the algorithm to solve difficulties illustrated and test the quality of the final algorithm.
+- **Week 4, 5, 6:** (Done) Modify the algorithm to solve difficulties illustrated and test the quality of the final algorithm.

+- **Week 7, 8:** (Done) Research on and implement the Hu's Algorithm.

-- **week 7, 8, 9, 10:** Find other similar algorithms and compare them with coffman-graham algorithm.
+- **Week 9, 10:** (In progress) Find other similar algorithms and compare them with coffman-graham algorithm.

 ### 2017 Spring Quarter